AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation: Computational Methods and Software Design

 \subsection{Overview of Agentic Workflow}

-Building on the phase-field model established in Section~\ref{sec:pf}, AutoMOOSE realizes the simulation workflow through a modular, agent-based orchestration framework that operates entirely at the workflow layer --- interpreting user intent, constructing MOOSE inputs that encode Eqs.~\eqref{eq:allen_cahn}--\eqref{eq:model_params}, managing execution, monitoring for failures, and extracting quantitative results, without requiring the user to write a single line of MOOSE syntax~\cite{gaston2009moose}.
-Five specialized \texttt{claude-sonnet-4-20250514} agents~\cite{anthropic2024claude} implement this pipeline (Fig.~\ref{fig:pipeline}), each carrying a physics-aware system prompt reproduced in full in Supplementary Section~S1.
+Building on the phase-field model established in Section~\ref{sec:pf}, AutoMOOSE realizes the simulation workflow through a modular, agent-based orchestration framework that operates entirely at the workflow layer --- interpreting user intent, constructing MOOSE inputs that encode Eqs.~\eqref{eq:allen_cahn}--\eqref{eq:model_params}, managing execution, monitoring for failures, and extracting quantitative results --- without requiring the user to write a single line of MOOSE syntax.
+Six specialized large language model agents implement this pipeline (Fig.~\ref{fig:pipeline}), each carrying a physics-aware system prompt reproduced in full in Supplementary Section~\ref{sec:SI_prompts}.
+The agents themselves are model-agnostic: they are routed through a provider-independent client, and the results reported here use Claude Opus~4.8 and Claude Sonnet~4.6, with a self-hosted open-weights model also verified end-to-end (Table~\ref{tab:backends})~\cite{anthropic2024claude}.